 - Hay Lin from W.I.T.C.H. tends to use the words "spacious" and "cosmic" as synonyms for "cool", and also sometimes invents her own words like "weirdific" and "rockalicious".

-- Delirium in The Sandman tends to do this occasionally-which make sense, since she's basically the personification of being a Cloudcuckoolander.
+- Delirium in The Sandman tends to do this occasionally-which makes sense, since she's basically the personification of being a Cloudcuckoolander.

 - Ever After High has Riddish / Riddle-ish.
 The rhyming language of the usually mad residents of Wonderland.